DACA Lawsuit Filed By Texas And Six Other States In Hopes To End Immigration Program

-Texas, joined by six other states, intends to sue the federal government to end, once and for all, the Deferred Action for Childhood Arrivals (DACA), or “Dreamers” program, The Dallas Morning News is reporting.
+Texas, joined by six other states, intends to sue the federal government to end, once and for all, the Deferred Action for Childhood Arrivals (DACA), or “Dreamers” program, the Dallas Morning News is reporting.

-Alabama, Arkansas, Louisiana, Nebraska, South Carolina and West Virginia join the Lone Star State in suing the federal government over the controversial program.
+Alabama, Arkansas, Louisiana, Nebraska, South Carolina, and West Virginia join the Lone Star State in suing the federal government over the controversial program.

 Begun during the Obama administration, DACA is intended to protect from deportation children who were brought into the U.S. illegally by their parents.
 Obama had tried in 2014 to expand the program to include some additional illegal immigrants, but the expansion was challenged in court and it never went through.

 Meanwhile, what’s left of the program continues to remain intensely controversial.
 Donald Trump, for example, has made the program a focal point of his administration, in the context of a desired wider crackdown on illegal immigration, since the beginning.
-In September 2017, the Trump administration initiated plans to phase out portions of the Act; and as The Washington Post reported in April 2018, he continues to insist that the program is a front for wanton illegal immigration.
+In September 2017, the Trump administration initiated plans to phase out portions of the Act; and as the Washington Post reported in April 2018, he continues to insist that the program is a front for wanton illegal immigration.

 “A lot of people are coming in because they want to take advantage of DACA.”